Sale and leaseback — the saviour or pitfall in raising capital?

 One of the main reasons for entering into a sale and leaseback arrangement is that it can be a quick and effective way of raising cash from existing real estate assets.
 It can provide an opportunity for growth and companies can reallocate capital back into the operational business.
-Logistic and last mile businesses have been able to use the Covid19 pandemic to thrive and this model has been one way to raise a much needed cash boost.
+Logistic and last-mile businesses have been able to use the COVID-19 pandemic to thrive and this model has been one way to raise a much-needed cash boost.

 It’s also especially useful in difficult markets where traditional funding may be scarce.
 Another recent example from the retail sector is Ted Baker’s sale and leaseback of its headquarters in London to British Airways Pension Trustees Limited raising £78.75 million.
-With the long lasting impact of the coronavirus pandemic still coming to light and the announcement of a UK recession, we may begin to see a further increase in this mechanism of raising finance.
+With the long-lasting impact of the coronavirus pandemic still coming to light and the announcement of a UK recession, we may begin to see a further increase in this mechanism of raising finance.

 For the seller, a sale and leaseback can offer lower costs compared to standard borrowing and can transfer the risk of managing/maintaining property to a third party.

-A buyer, however, can purchase the property by using a property company which can be used to finance the investment enabling favourable lending terms.
+A buyer, however, can purchase the property by using a property company that can be used to finance the investment enabling favourable lending terms.
 They will also have guaranteed income for a term certain which is quite attractive.
 In the case of an institutional buyer, who might look at a hotel asset, the attraction is a ground rent income or an income strip that will usually provide for RPI uplifts and if the occupational tenant covenant is strong, this is an attractive structure, providing the original investor with a cash injection but with the option to retain rights to buy back at the end of the income strip period or the end of the ground lease.

 A key point to consider will be the tenant’s covenant strength.
 In these uncertain times, one of the reasons companies are looking to sell is because they are struggling financially and, therefore, their commitment to pay rent in the future may be questionable.